build-canaries/nevergreen/README.md

 We have a [development guide](doc/contributing.md) to help you get started.

+We are usually hanging out on the our [Gitter channel](https://gitter.im/build-canaries/nevergreen) if you'd like to chat.

 If you would like to add a feature/fix a bug for us please create a pull request.

 ## License